Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 How to Position and Fit Decal Stickers on Your Car?

 To make sure your decal stickers augment your car’s appearance, correct positioning is paramount.
-First, utilise a tape measure to locate the optimal spot for the decal placement.
+First, utilise a measure tape to locate the optimal spot for the decal placement.
 This step aids in keeping the sticker aligned and permits a precise application.

 Later on, lightly attach masking tape across the sticker’s top, securing its position without leaving any residue on the car’s surface.
 This strategy allows you to reassess the location from various perspectives before fully confirming.